-- o as a result of sickness or injury - during relevant child related leave (ie ordinary maternity, paternity or adoption leave or paid shared parental leave and any paid additional maternity or adoption leave) and - whilst on reserve forces service leave (if the employee, although eligible to be in the Armed Forces Pension Scheme during that period, has elected to remain a member of the LGPS).

-a member's pension continues to build up as if they were at work receiving their normal pay.
+- as a result of sickness or injury - during relevant child related leave (ie ordinary maternity, paternity or adoption leave, paid shared parental leave or paid parental bereavement leave and any paid additional maternity or adoption leave) and - during reserve forces service leave if the employee, although eligible to be in the Armed Forces Pension Scheme during that period, has elected to remain a member of the LGPS a member's pension continues to build up as if they were at work receiving their normal pay.
 The notional pay figure used to represent the member's normal pay is Assumed Pensionable Pay (APP).
-In the circumstances listed above (and only in these circumstances) the amount added to the CPP should be the APP and not any PP received, unless the PP received for any given day in that period is greater than the APP (eg pay from KIT day(s), SPLIT day(s) or Stringer day(s)), in which case PP is added to CPP for that day and APP is added for the other days.
-Note that the APP figure calculated before the KIT, SPLIT or Stringer day(s) is not recalculated following the KIT, SPLIT or Stringer day(s) ie the same APP figure continues to apply during the remainder of the relevant child related leave.
+In the circumstances listed above (and only in these circumstances) the amount added to the CPP should be the APP and not any PP received.

+The exception is when the PP received for any given day in that period is greater than the APP.
+This might occur on a KIT day, SPLIT day or Stringer day.
+If this happens, PP is added to CPP for that day and APP is added for the other days.
+Note that the APP figure calculated before the KIT, SPLIT or Stringer day(s) is not recalculated following the KIT, SPLIT or Stringer day(s).
+The same APP figure continues to apply during the remainder of the relevant child related leave.

-Calculation
+APP Calculation